 A survey from British polling firm YouGov found that femininity is seen a bit more positively than masculinity.
 For those aged 18-24, femininity was seen much more positively than masculinity (more).
 A 1991 study (also here) found that women are seen more positively than men on a variety of tests (including rating them on scales like good-bad and pleasant-unpleasant, and also writing down what they believed to be typical characteristics for the group).
 A 2004 study found that people associate more positive words with women than men.
 These results do not suggest that we look down on women and femininity.

-It’s also important to note that sexism against women is generally considered less socially acceptable than sexism against men.
+Also, sexism against women is generally considered less socially acceptable than sexism against men.
 Furthermore, if we think of sexism not in terms of negative attitudes but in terms of gender roles and expectations, there’s research showing that men’s gender role expectations are enforced more harshly (2004 study looking at gender role transgressions, 2013 study looking at making mistakes in male and female dominated professions).

 7.2 Don’t parents generally prefer sons to daughters?

 That’s a well-known phenomenon in China, but the situation is very different in the West.
 Let’s look at surveys, adoption practices, and use of sex-selection methods.

 The results of surveys are mixed.
 A 2012 Gallup poll in the U.S. finds that men prefer boys but women don’t have a preference (but it specifies “if you can only have one child”, which could affect the answer because of the son “carrying on the family name”).
 A 2012 study in Canada finds that men prefer boys and women prefer girls.